Musée de la Magie

-The museum occupies 16th-century cellars beneath the Marquis de Sade's house, and includes items relating to magic shows, including optical illusions, secret boxes, wind-up toys, magic mirrors, see-through glasses, posters, etc. It also provides magic shows.
+The museum occupies 16th-century cellars beneath the Marquis de Sade's house, and includes items relating to magic shows, such as optical illusions, secret boxes, wind-up toys, magic mirrors, see-through glasses and posters.
+It also provides magic shows.
 The museum is collocated with the Musée des Automates, which contains more than 100 historical and contemporary automata.

-"The Museum of Magic is at 11 Rue Saint Paul in the 4th arrondissement.
-Nearest metro: St. Paul or Sully Morland."
+The Museum of Magic is at 11 Rue Saint Paul in the 4th arrondissement.
+Nearest metro: St. Paul or Sully Morland.